-The Hedera network’s underlying technology, the energy-efficient hashgraph algorithm, and proof-of-stake consensus mechanism have laid a solid foundation for relatively sustainable network operations.
-But the Hedera Governing Council members recognized that more could be done.
+The Hedera network’s underlying technology, the energy-efficient hashgraph algorithm and proof-of-stake consensus mechanism, have laid a solid foundation for sustainable network operations relative to alternative layer 1 networks and even the VISA network.
+But the Hedera Governing Council recognized that more could be done.

 Calculating quarterly offsets for network operations

-Hedera network operation emissions for Q2 2021 were 20 metric tonnes of CO2, according to a carbon assessment by the third-party firm Terrapass.
+As a tangible example, Hedera network operation emissions for Q2 2021 were 20 metric tonnes of CO2.
 According to the EPA’s greenhouse gas equivalency calculator, that amount of CO2 is equivalent to 4.3 gasoline-powered passenger vehicles being driven for one year.

 The emissions included in this assessment stem from all public-facing infrastructure, as found on https://status.hedera.com/ as of 08/05/2021; this includes:

 Testnet nodes (6 nodes)

 Mainnet mirror node APIs (REST & HCS gRPC) (4)